bids-apps/BrainSuite/README.md

                         parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.

-  --stages {CSE,SVREG,BDP,BFP,QC,DASHBOARD,ALL} [{CSE,SVREG,BDP,BFP,QC,DASHBOARD,ALL} ...]
-                        Processing stage to be run.
-Space delimited list.
-                        Default is ALL which does not include DASHBOARD.
+Command line arguments for BrainSuite Anatomical Pipeline (BAP).
+For more parameter options, please edit the preprocspecs.json file:
+  --skipBSE             Skips BSE stage when running CSE.
+Please make sure
+                        there are sub-ID_T1w.mask.nii.gz files in the subject folders.
   --atlas {BSA,BCI-DNI,USCBrain}
                         Atlas that is to be used for labeling in SVReg.
                         Default atlas: BCI-DNI.
 Options: BSA, BCI-DNI,
                         USCBrain.
-  --analysistype {STRUCT,FUNC,ALL}
-                        Group analysis type: structural (T1 or DWI)or functional (fMRI).
-Options: STRUCT, FUNC, ALL.
-  --modelspec MODELSPEC
-                        Optional.
-Only for group analysis level.Path to JSON file that contains statistical models pecifications.
-  --preprocspec PREPROCSPEC
-                        Optional.
-BrainSuite preprocessing parameters.Path to
-                        JSON file that contains preprocessing specifications.
-  --rmarkdown RMARKDOWN
-                        Optional.
-Executable Rmarkdown file that uses bssr forgroup analysis stage.
-If this argument is specified, BrainSuite BIDS-App will run this Rmarkdown instead of using the content found in modelspec.json.Path to R Markdown file that contains bssr analysis commands.
   --singleThread        Turns on single-thread mode for SVReg.This option can
                         be useful when machines run into issues with the parallel processing tool from Matlab (Parpool).

+Command line arguments for BrainSuite Functional Pipeline (BFP).
+For more parameter options, please edit the preprocspecs.json file:
-  --cache CACHE         Nipype cache output folder --TR TR               Repetition time of MRI (in seconds).
+  --TR TR               Repetition time of MRI (in seconds).
   --fmri_task_name FMRI_TASK_NAME [FMRI_TASK_NAME ...]
                         fMRI task name to be processed during BFP.
 The name should only containthe contents after "task-".
 E.g., restingstate.
-  --skipBSE             Skips BSE stage when running CSE.
-Please make sure
-                        there are sub-ID_T1w.mask.nii.gz files in the subject folders.
-  --ignoreSubjectConsistency
-                        Reduces down the BIDS validator log and the associated memory needs.
-This is often helpful forlarge datasets.
-  --bidsconfig [BIDSCONFIG]
-                        Configuration of the severity of errors for BIDS validator.
-If no path is specified, a default path of .bids-validator-config.json(relative to the input bids
-                        directory) file is used.
   --ignore_suffix IGNORE_SUFFIX
                         Optional.
 Users can define which suffix to ignore in the output folder.
 E.g., if input T1w is sub-01_ses-